 Note: The animal multiples of human exposure calculations in this label were based on body surface area comparisons for an adult (i.e., mg/m2/day dose comparisons) assuming 100% human percutaneous absorption of a maximum topical human dose (MTHD) for hydrocortisone butyrate cream (25 g).

-Systemically administered corticosteroids appear in human milk and could suppress growth, interfere with endogenous corticosteroid production, or cause other untoward effects.
-It is not known whether topical administration of corticosteroids could result in sufficient systemic absorption to produce detectable quantities in human milk.
-Because many drugs are excreted in human milk, caution should be exercised when Locoid Lipocream® is administered to a nursing woman.
+Systemically administered corticosteroids appear in breast milk and could suppress growth, interfere with endogenous corticosteroid production, or cause other untoward effects.
+It is not known whether topical administration of corticosteroids could result in sufficient systemic absorption to produce detectable quantities in breast milk.
+Because many drugs are excreted in breast milk, caution should be exercised when Locoid Lipocream is administered to a nursing woman.

 Safety and efficacy in pediatric patients below 3 months of age have not been established.

-Eighty-six (86) pediatric subjects (between 5 months and 18 years of age) with moderate to severe atopic dermatitis affecting at least 25% of body surface area (BSA) treated with Locoid Lipocream® three times daily for up to 4 weeks were assessed for HPA axis suppression in two separate studies.
-The disease severity (moderate to severe atopic dermatitis) and the dosing regimen (three times daily) in these HPA axis studies were different from the subject population (mild to moderate atopic dermatitis) and the dosing regimen (two times daily) for which Locoid Lipocream® is indicated in this population.
-Five of the 82 evaluable subjects (6.1%) demonstrated evidence of suppression, where the criterion for defining HPA axis suppression was a serum cortisol level of less than or equal to 18 micrograms per deciliter after cosyntropin stimulation.
+Eighty-six (86) pediatric subjects (between 5 months and 18 years of age) with moderate to severe atopic dermatitis affecting at least 25% of body surface area (BSA) treated with Locoid Lipocream 3 times daily for up to 4 weeks were assessed for HPA-axis suppression in two separate studies.
+The disease severity (moderate to severe atopic dermatitis) and the dosing regimen (3 times daily) in these HPA-axis studies were different from the subject population (mild to moderate atopic dermatitis) and the dosing regimen (2 times daily) for which Locoid Lipocream is indicated in this population.
+Five of the 82 evaluable subjects (6.1%) demonstrated evidence of suppression, where the criterion for defining HPA-axis suppression was a serum cortisol level of ≤18 mcg/dL after cosyntropin stimulation.
 Suppressed subjects ranged in age from 5 months to 16 years and, at the time of enrollment, had 25% to 95% BSA involvement.
-These subjects did not demonstrate any clinical signs or symptoms despite evidence of HPA axis suppression.
-At the first follow up visit, approximately one month after the conclusion of treatment, cosyntropin stimulation results of all subjects had returned to normal, with the exception of one subject.
+These subjects did not demonstrate any clinical signs or symptoms despite evidence of HPA-axis suppression.
+At the first follow-up visit, approximately 1 month after the conclusion of treatment, cosyntropin stimulation results of all subjects had returned to normal, with the exception of one subject.
 This last subject recovered adrenal function by 65 days post-treatment.